davidthewatson/zegibl/README.md

 # ZeGiBl

 ZeGiBl (sounds like legible) is a portmanteau of ZeptoJS, Gist, and Blog.
 ZeGiBl relies on Github Gists for CRUD actions on blog posts and relies on client-side JavaScript to render gists.
-ZeGiBl uses Github Gists for data storage, zeptojs as a lightweight jquery surrogate, markedjs for parsing markdown, and argjs for parsing URL query arguments.
+ZeGiBl uses Github Gists for data storage, zeptojs as a lightweight jquery surrogate, and markedjs for parsing markdown.

 <a href="http://davidwatson.org/zegibl/">ZeGiBl</a>